da-imran/jiran-tetangga/README.md

 # 🏡 JiranTetangga

 A full-stack project designed to help residents of a dense neighbourhood in **Sungai Tiram, Penang** stay informed about local updates, report issues, and stay connected through a WhatsApp-integrated system.
-This repository is the backend part of the whole project

 ## 🚀 Features